Our highest priority is the safety of our workforce and the communities where we operate.

 - controls – identifying new and improving existing controls across our top 10 safety risks

-A suite of over 60 recommended controls was identified comprising new available controls and material improvements to existing controls.
-Where applicable, our operated assets and functions conducted assessments against the recommended controls and prioritised the implementation.
+A suite of over 64 recommended controls were identified comprising new controls and material improvements to existing controls.
+Where applicable, our operated assets and functions conducted assessments against the recommended controls and prioritised their implementation.

-Mining, equipment, technology and services (METS) organisations were engaged to provide control solutions, including controls identified across industry as emerging in safety innovation.
+Mining, equipment, technology and services (METS) organisations were engaged to provide control solutions, including those identified across industry as emerging safety innovations.
 These controls have been evaluated for potential implementation within BHP based on applicability, effectiveness and readiness for implementation.

-A project team was established to coordinate global objectives for BHP associated with this work, including global fatality elimination roadmaps; updates to the global minimum safety requirements; and central coordination of selected control and human performance improvement initiatives.
+A project team was established to coordinate global objectives for BHP associated with this work.
+During FY2022 we:

 Integrated Contractor Management programOver half of the fatalities at our operated assets over the last 10 years involved contractors or subcontractors.
 This has brought into sharp focus the issue of contractor safety, given contractors comprise more than 50 per cent of our workforce.

-Our Integrated Contractor Management (ICM) program is designed to make it safer and easier for our contractors to work with BHP at our operated assets.
+Our Integrated Contractor Management Program is designed to make it safer and easier for contractors to work with us.
 Introduced in FY2020, the program is focused on building long-term mutually beneficial relationships, integrating and simplifying processes and systems, and creating an inclusive, respectful and caring workforce culture.
+Since its introduction, the program has standardised roles and responsibilities of contract owners and promoted improved partnerships with BHP service providers through the implementation of the Our Requirements for Contractor Management standard for existing and new onsite service contracts.

 Our safety performance

-Our high-potential injuries (HPI) frequency rate decreased by 17 per cent from FY2020.
-The highest number of events with potential for one or more fatalities were related to vehicle and mobile equipment accidents.
-High-potential injury trends will remain a primary focus to assess progress against our most important safety objective – eliminating fatalities.
+Our high-potential injuries (HPI) frequency rate decreased by 30 per cent from FY2021.
+The highest number of events with potential for one or more fatalities was related to vehicle and mobile equipment accidents.
+High-potential injury trends will remain a primary focus to assess progress against our most important safety objective, eliminating fatalities.

 The Field Leadership Program was deployed with a common global approach in FY2019.
 This included common training and a system designed to support the recording of field leadership activities.
-Over the past two years, more than 2 million field leadership activities with our workforce were completed, which we believe shows the program is being embedded into our daily leadership routines.
+Over the past two years, more than 2 million field leadership activities involving our workforce were completed, which demonstrates that the program is being embedded into our daily leadership routines.
 We monitor field leadership participation and coaching at our operated assets to support the continual improvement and embedment of the program.

 Through our Field Leadership Program, leaders from all levels of BHP spend time engaging directly with employees and contractors about safety.
 They are also responsible for verifying critical controls that are behavioural in nature are working as intended.
 Through this engagement, we can identify positive behaviours, at-risk behaviours and opportunities for process and system improvements.

-Our aviation assurance framework has continued to evolve and is now presented in a ‘three lines risk governance model’.
+Our aviation assurance framework uses the ‘three lines model’ to define the roles of different teams across the organisation in managing risk.
 This involves an approved aviation specialist assisting the business directly and conducting first line operational reviews of our contracted aviation activities.
-A second line assurance review process is managed by the HSE function to provide greater line-of-sight into the management of aviation risk.
-The third line is managed by our Internal Audit and Advisory team.
+A second line assurance review process is managed by the HSE function to provide greater line-of-sight into the management of aviation risk .
+The third line is managed by our Internal Audit team looking at global aviation risk and testing both the first and second line.

-Formalisation of the three lines risk governance model has provided further opportunity for standardisation across BHP.
-This is facilitated through active working groups made up of participants from all operated assets where aviation and/or Remotely Piloted Aircraft Systems (RPAS) activities are conducted.
+The risk governance model supports the ongoing standardisation efforts across managing aviation risk.
+This is facilitated through active working groups made up of participants from all operated assets where aviation operations, aerodrome operations and Remotely Piloted Aircraft Systems (RPAS) activities are conducted.
 An example of this is our global standardised approach to risk assessments and critical control management that is referenced in our mandatory minimum performance requirements for aviation.

 Support for employees affected by family and domestic violence